-If you’ve ever been in Crete during the Orthodox Easter, surely you have experienced some unique traditions and tasted festive treats that women make to celebrate the resurrection of Jesus Christ.
+If you’ve ever been in Crete during the Orthodox Easter, surely you have experienced some unique traditions and tasted festive treats that women make to celebrate the resurrection of Jesus Christ, like these sweet Cretan cheese pastries.
 Ok, I am not going to lie.
 Easter is not my favorite holiday, but Christmas.
 Partly because of the moody, romantic weather and the nostalgic feeling that travels through the air, and partly because of the warm, zesty smell of the kitchen and the oven that never seems to stop baking all kind of sweets and pastries.
 Yet, Easter has a whole different vibe.
 Since it is during spring, it signals the awakening of Mother Nature that has been silently sleeping during the harsh winter, waiting for the cold to wither away.
 It is a time of birth and re-birth, a time when the juices of the plants start to flow vigorously through their little veins, transferring nutrients, giving life to little sprouts later to become glorious flowers.
 And what better way to celebrate this awakening than to bake some traditional Cretan cheese tarts.

 Now I know that Easter is a long way from now, but I wanted to share this recipe because I make it whenever I find some good quality fresh cream cheese (the cretan variety is called anthotiro).
 I have also made it with ricotta, which is similar in taste and texture, and it came out perfect!

 In Crete, these treats are made by hand as individual little star-shaped tarts, and the better and more symmetric and “clean” their shape, the more accomplished the housewife that baked them! (check this link if you wanna see their traditional shape – text in Greek!).
 But don’t worry, because I have you covered….
 Since this method requires a lot of labor and is time consuming, I came up with a way that is more simple, quick and easy!
 (I made them into tarts as you can see from the pictures).